|

 is that it's one player only and I could sure use some help here.
 For example: that boat

-boss on level 3 alone is just way too cheap.
+boss on level 3 alone is just way too cheap with it's super fast bullets and high amount of hit points but for me it's one hit and I'm dead.
 If you love shooters Raiden is

 a good choice but I would have rated this higher if there was some kind of options